Protect Your Fleet From Fuel Card Fraud

 A number of simple steps can be taken when setting up your fuel card accounts to prevent yourself from being victimised by fraudsters.

-Of course, not all fuel fraud is committed by your employers.
-However, fuel providers such as BP have steps in place to monitor transactions and detect unusual behaviour.
-This includes sophisticated CCTV coverage on site, a dedicated and on hand expert fraud team, multiple anti-fraud checks on every transaction and alerts to quickly find out when a card is misused, based on parameters set by fleet managers.
+Many fuel providers have steps in place to monitor transactions and detect unusual behaviour.
+This includes sophisticated CCTV coverage on at fuel stations, a dedicated and on hand expert fraud team, multiple anti-fraud checks on every transaction and alerts to quickly find out when a card is misused, based on parameters set by fleet managers.

-Despite these efforts, it’s imperative that drivers are educated on how to avoid Fuel Card fraud so BP have collated 10 tips to help you protect your company and your drivers.
+Despite these efforts, it’s imperative that drivers are educated on how to avoid fuel card fraud.
+Below are some helpful tips to help you protect your company and your drivers.

-6. Before setting off, check if you have YOUR card as often, when a vehicle is broken into, cards are not stolen, they are only replaced, which is intended to delay the detection and reporting of the theft
+6. Check that you have YOUR cards before setting off; when a vehicle is broken into, cards are not stolen, they are simply replaced.
+This is intended to delay the detection and reporting of the theft.

 9. Protect the PIN code for your card and don’t write it down!